DataDog/lading/integration/README.md

 Install `protoc` with apt: `apt install protobuf-compiler`

+## Run Tests

+Integration tests are implemented as rust tests in the `sheepdog` project.

+Run them with: `cargo test -p sheepdog`

 ## Test Flow

 Each test's entry point is a normal async rust test in the `sheepdog` crate.
 The